Fentanyl – Not Just an Opioid Problem – Warns Caron Treatment Centers

 Leading Treatment Provider Encourages Communities, Families to Educate Themselves about the Dangers of Adulterated Drugs

-Wernersville, PA (December 14, 2021) – Caron Treatment Centers, an internationally recognized nonprofit organization dedicated to addiction and behavioral healthcare treatment, research, prevention, and addiction medicine education is warning communities and families about fentanyl, the powerful synthetic opioid, now adulterating everything from cocaine to marijuana, and advising families to educate themselves, amid an increasingly alarming overdose rate.
+Wernersville, PA (March 15, 2022) – Caron Treatment Centers, an internationally recognized nonprofit organization dedicated to addiction and behavioral healthcare treatment, research, prevention, and addiction medicine education is warning communities and families about fentanyl, the powerful synthetic opioid, now adulterating everything from cocaine to marijuana, and advising families and communities to educate themselves, amid an increasingly alarming overdose rate.

 According to the National Institute for Drug Abuse (NIDA), fentanyl is similar to morphine but is 50 to 100 times more potent.
 When people overdose on fentanyl, their breathing can slow or stop.
 This can decrease the amount of oxygen that reaches the brain, a condition called hypoxia.
 Hypoxia can lead to a coma and permanent brain damage, and even death.

 “What many people don’t realize is that fentanyl is no longer solely associated with heroin.
 It’s turning up in drugs like cocaine, cannabis, Ecstasy and even black market stimulants and benzodiazepines such as Xanax, Ativan, Valium, as well as oxycontin,” said Dr. Joseph Garbely, D.O., Chief Medical Officer and Executive Vice President of Medical Research and Education at Caron.
 “That means there is no casual use of these substances – your first time could literally be your last.”

 Dr. Christopher Grant, Psy.D., a staff psychologist and Clinical Supervisor of Caron’s Teen and Young Adult Male Services, reports that more young patients coming into treatment, who do not have an opioid use disorder, are being admitted to Caron with fentanyl in their system.